Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Introduction

 where $S$ is the entropy of the system, $J$ quantifies the flow of entropy (heat) from the system to the bath, and $\sigma$ is the source term quantifying the entropy production rate of the system.
 These quantities will be defined more carefully later.
-The entropy production rate can be defined, for Markovian evolutions, as the negative derivative of relative entropy distance from the canonical equilibrium state of the system, and it is also a measure of dissipativity of the dynamics \cite{Lebowitz,Spohn}.
-The positivity of the EPR for Markovian quantum processes is referred to as the Spohn's theorem.
-The definition, using derivative of relative entropy, of EPR can get altered for non-Markovian evolutions, and if used therein, may lead to a negative EPR \cite{Bhattacharya,Strasberg,Naze,Bonanca}.
-A quantum mechanical calculation of the phenomenological Onsager coefficients from first principles is outlined in \cite{Lendi}.
+The entropy production rate can be defined, for Markovian evolutions, as the negative derivative of the relative entropy distance from the canonical equilibrium state of the system, and it is also a measure of dissipativity of the dynamics \cite{Lebowitz,Spohn}.
+The positivity of the EPR for Markovian quantum processes is referred to as Spohn's theorem.
+The definition, using the derivative of relative entropy, of EPR can be altered for non-Markovian evolutions and if used therein may lead to a negative EPR \cite{Bylicka,Marcantoni,Popovic,Bhattacharya,Strasberg,Naze,Bonanca}.
 The entropy production rate has been measured experimentally in \cite{Tietz,Jiang1,Rossi}.
-See \cite{Turitsyn,Andrae, Vollmer,Breuer,Abe,Bandi,Salis,Xing,Carlen,Xu1,Kawazura,Hase,Kuzovlev,Banerjee,Yu,Xu,Wang,Chen,Taye,Zhang,Ploskon,Jaramillo,Santos,Zeng,Busiello,Dixit,Kanda,Seara,Lee,Wolpert,Goes,Przymus,Budhiraja,Zicari,Kappler,Gibbins,Li,Horowitz} for some works on entropy production and entropy production rate in non-equilibrium situations.
+See \cite{Alicki1,Turitsyn,Andrae, Vollmer,Breuer,Esposito,Abe,Bandi,Deffner1,Gardas,Salis,Xing,Carlen,Xu1,Kawazura,Hase,Kuzovlev,Banerjee,Yu,Xu,Wang,Chen,Taye,Zhang,Ploskon,Jaramillo,Santos,Zeng,Busiello,Dixit,Kanda,Seara,Lee,Wolpert,Goes,Przymus,Budhiraja,Zicari,Kappler,Gibbins,Li,Horowitz} for work on entropy production and entropy production rate in nonequilibrium situations.
 Entropy production in a quantum impurity model has been studied in \cite{Mehta}.
-Microscopic expressions of entropy production and entropy production rate for an open quantum system weakly coupled to a heat reservoir are derived in \cite{Lutz}.
-See also \cite{Cai}.
+Microscopic expressions of entropy production and the entropy production rate for an open quantum system weakly coupled to a heat reservoir were derived in \cite{Lutz} (see also \cite{Cai}).